RockTomate/docs/docs/formulas/macros.md

 title: Macros
 ---

 Macros are lightweight functions that accept parameters and return a value: just like an ordinary function.
-Macros are designed to be called from within Formulas and are very powerful.
+They're called from within formulas.

 ## Using Macros

-Inside of a formula, macros can be called just like an ordinary function:.
+Inside of a formula, macros can be called just like an ordinary function:

 ```
 macro1(arg1)